-The table below provides you with a summary of the timing; length of placement and the location within the program for each of the practical experience placements.
-You will see that the practical experience placement is situated within a unit of work, which has an overall theme or focus area.
-This information is to provide guidance on the expected range of skills, content knowledge and anticipated abilities of students.
+The table below provides you with a summary of the timing, length of placement and the location within the program for each of the professional experience placements.
+You will see that the professional experience placement is situated within a unit of work, which has an overall theme or focus area.
+This information is to provide guidance on the expected range of skills, content knowledge and anticipated abilities of pre-service teachers.